DCNick3/batts/README.md

         }"
 ```

-Second get a cookie for the created user:
+The second step is to get a cookie for the created user:

 ```
 curl -vvv -X POST --location "http://localhost:3000/api/fake-login/FDUeanyKADQEpyrydYn7XB"
 ```

-Third step is to add this cookie to your browser.
+The third step is to add this cookie to your browser.
 You would want a browser extension or [addon](https://addons.mozilla.org/en-US/firefox/addon/cookie-quick-manager/) for that.

 In frontend directory create (or edit) `.env` file to contain: